 The first analytical step of the analysis is to update covered3 employment to the 2018 base year.
-Our Grant County QCEW dataset provides covered employment by industry through 2017.
+Our Grant County Quarterly Census of Employment and Wages (QCEW) dataset provides covered employment by industry through 2017.
 To update these estimates, we use the observed industry-specific annual growth rates for the region between 2016 and 2017.